doertscho/arf-kiel/content/training.en.md

 # Our training sessions in Kiel

 During summer time, we'll meet for training every **Monday and Wednesday from 6pm**.
+Starting from October 13, 2024, we'll switch to **Sundays at 11am**.
 Our training ground is the Nordmarksportfeld public sports ground, close to Kiel university.
 Contact us any time,